 The governing political leadership in Poland and abroad have a special responsibility to defend the good name of Poland and the reputation of Poles everywhere.
 This is not only the collective responsibility of our generation but also our personal duty.
 The defense of historical truth is our individual obligation as Poles regardless of what differences of opinion in other matters may exist among us.
 We are the descendants of the highly patriotic generations that came before us; to them, we owe our identity and our glorious history.
 We should not and cannot passively look away as our history is being distorted.
 Defending the truth about the war against Poland, about the crimes committed against our nation, and the sacrifices made fighting totalitarian regimes is our responsibility in the present and our duty to future generations.

-The conference organizers are representatives of Polish organizations in the USA and Europe, which at the present time include: Polonia Institute, Polish Media Issues, Coalition of Polish Americans, Polish American Congress, and Polish American Strategic Initiative.
+The conference organizers are representatives of Polish organizations in the USA and Europe, which at the present time include: Polonia Institute, Polish Media Issues, Coalition of Polish Americans, Polish American Congress of Southern California, and Polish American Strategic Initiative.

 We, the Polish Americans and others living in Polish communities throughout the world, will bear the entire cost associated with organizing the Conference.
 For this purpose, members of the Conference Organizing Committee, who have worked tirelessly on the project for months “pro publico bono”, hereby announce the formation of: